Patricia Harris: Career

 In 1977, Harris began her public service career as an assistant to Congressman Koch.
 Upon Koch's election as Mayor, she became an Assistant to the deputy mayor in 1979, and subsequently was appointed Assistant to the mayor for Federal Affairs.
 From 1983 to 1990, she served as executive director of the City's Art Commission.

 Following her work with the Koch Administration, Harris served as vice president for Public Relations at Serino Coyne Advertising before joining Bloomberg LP in 1994, where she managed Bloomberg LP's Philanthropy, Public Relations, and Governmental Affairs divisions.
 Harris is generally credited with introducing founder Michael Bloomberg to the worlds of art and philanthropy.

-Harris joined Michael Bloomberg's administration when he was elected mayor in 2001, serving first as deputy mayor for Administration until 2005, when she was appointed first deputy mayor.
-Harris was the first woman in New York City's history to serve in this role.
+Harris joined Michael Bloomberg's administration when he was elected mayor in 2001, serving first as deputy mayor for administration from 2002 to 2005 and then as first deputy mayor from 2006 to 2013.
+Harris was the first woman in New York City's history to serve as first deputy mayor.
 Harris is known as a key trusted adviser to Bloomberg, and she weighs in on every major policy or personnel decision.

+According to Kevin Sheekey, whom Harris hired at Bloomberg LP in 1997 and who served as campaign manager when Bloomberg ran for president in 2020, "...almost anything that Mike has done in the political or philanthropic sector, you can trace its roots back somewhere to a Patti Harris origin."

-Crain's Business New York named Patti Harris the fourth most powerful woman in New York City in 2013 and, according to a New York Times profile, she was the most powerful person in the Bloomberg administration.
+Harris has been included on Crain's Business New York list of the most powerful women in New York City every year since the list began in 2011 and, according to a New York Times profile, she was the most powerful person in the Bloomberg administration.

-Harris currently serves as the chief executive officer of Bloomberg Philanthropies.
-Harris oversaw Bloomberg's philanthropic giving, which he valued as a key component of his legacy.
-Michael Bloomberg, a billionaire, has pledged to give away all of his wealth.
-As of 2016, she is listed as the 87th most powerful woman in the world by Forbes.
+Harris currently serves as the chief executive officer of Bloomberg Philanthropies, and she is the only person to serve in the role.
+The organization was set up by Michael Bloomberg who has pledged to give away all his wealth.
+From her position leading the foundation, Harris oversees Bloomberg's philanthropic giving, which he values as a key component of his legacy.
+Michael Bloomberg has been identified as one of the top five largest donors in America since 2015 and over the course of his lifetime, as of February 2023, has donated $14.4 billion.